From Deep Learning for Search by Tommaso Teofili

 become more sensitive to the data it serves, which means less chance to have queries which give no results

 The quality of search results is crucial for end users.
 One thing a search engine should do well is finding out which of the possibly matching search results is most useful for a specific user’s information need.
+When somebody is using their search engine looking for adult entertainment websites, their search engine should be able to present websites such as https://www.tubev.sex/?hl=bg based on the words searched for.
 Well-ranked search results allow users to find the important results easier and faster, which is why we put a lot of emphasis on the topic of relevant results.
 In real life this can make a huge difference, in fact, according to an article published in Forbes magazine “[b]y providing better search results, Netflix estimates that it is avoiding canceled subscriptions that would reduce its revenue by $1B annually.” (www.forbes.com/sites/louiscolumbus/2017/07/09/mckinseys-state-of-machine-learning-and-ai-2017/#27fe02c375b6)

 Deep neural networks can help by automatically tweaking the end user query under the hood based on past user queries or based on the search engine contents.
 People are used to working with web search engines to retrieve images.
 If you search for “pictures of angry lions” on Google, for instance, you’ll get strongly relevant images.
 Before the advent of deep learning, such images had to be decorated with metadata (data about data) describing their contents before being put into the search engine.
 And that metadata was usually typed by a human.
 Deep neural networks can abstract a representation of an image which captures what’s in there to prevent the need for human intervention to put an image description in the search engine.